 2) Will the cows pop or tear DCC Waterbeds?

 No. Our 10-year warranty is testament to the strength and durability of the bed under normal use in a dairy barn.
 The warranty is one year in a tie-stall barn.
 Check out this video where we try to puncture a DCC Waterbed with a pitchfork.

 3) Do DCC Waterbeds have a top cover?

-No. Unlike some competing products that have a top cover that can tear, DCC Waterbeds do not have a top cover.
+No. Unlike other mats, DCC Waterbeds do not have a top cover.
 DCC Waterbeds consist of a bladder system made from four layers of thick, vulcanized, rubber reinforced with nylon threads.
 The top surface has a tread imprint for traction.